ambrop72/aprinter/README.md

 Each heater is identified with a one-character name and a number.
 In the configuration editor, the number may be omitted, in which case it is assumed to be zero.
 On the other hand, the firmware will assume the number 0 if a heater is specified in a heater-related command with just a letter.
 Typical heater names are B (bed), T/T0 (first extruder) and T1 (second extruder).

 To configure the setpoint for a heater and enable it, use `M104 <heater> S<temperature>`.
 For example: `M104 B S100`, `M104 T S220`, `M104 T1 S200`.
-To disable a heater, set the setpoint to nan (or a value outside of the defined safe range): `M104 B Snan`.
+To remove the setpoint (disabling the heater), set it to nan (or a value outside of the defined safe range): `M104 B Snan`.

-The command M116 can be used to wait for the set temperatures of the specified heaters to be reached: `M116 <heater> ...`.
+The command M116 can be used to wait for the set temperatures of heaters to be reached: `M116 <heater> ...`.
 For example: `M116 T0 T1 B`.
-Without any heaters specified, the effect is as if all heaters were specified.
-If one of the waited-for heaters is disabled at start or subsequently, the wait operation aborts.
+Without any known heaters specified, the effect is as if all heaters with configured setpoints were specified.
+The command will fail immediately if a heater which is explicitcly specified does not have a setpoint configured.

+The firmware detects thermal runaways, when the temperature falls outside the defined safe range.
+Upon runaway, the specific heater is automatically disabled, and a `//HeaterOverrun` message is generated.
+The command `M922` can be used to re-enable heaters which had experienced a thermal runaway.
+Note, a heater being disabled due to a thermal runaway does not change its setpoint - this is implemented such to provide predictable semantics of M116.

 Optionally, heater-specific M-codes can be defined in the configuration editor.
 For example is M123 is configured for the heater `T1`, the command `M123 S<temperature>` is equivalent to `M104 T1 S<temperature>`.
 Note, `M104` itself may be configured as a heater-specific M-code.
 In this case `M104` may still be used to configure any heater, but if no heater is specified, it configures that particular heater.
 It is useful to configure `M140` as the heater-specific code for the bed, and `M104` for an only extruder.